businessideas2ai/businessideas2ai/README.md

 - 👋 Hi, I’m @businessideas2ai
 - 👀 I’m interested in Mchine learning , deep learning, GPT APP development , LLM and web development.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning and doing free lancing at upwork .
+If you have any project leated it you can contect me.
 - 💞️ I’m looking to collaborate on AI with community.
 - 📫 How to reach me you can email me.